Pyxis: An Open-Source Performance Dataset of Sparse Accelerators: Pyxis Dataset

 \subsection{Method}

 {\bf Sparse input data and applications.} \pyxis collects sparse accelerators and performance statistics.
-We use 2,637 out of all 2893 sparse matrices in SuiteSparse~\cite{davis2011university} as the sparse input data.
+We use 2,637 out of all 2,893 sparse matrices in SuiteSparse~\cite{davis2011university} as the sparse input data.
 The sparse application we use is sparse-matrix dense-matrix multiplication (SpMM).
 SpMM computes $\mathbf{C} = \alpha\mathbf{A}\times\mathbf{B} + \beta\mathbf{C}$. where $\mathbf{A}$ is a sparse matrix, $\mathbf{B}$ and $\mathbf{C}$ are dense matrices, and $\alpha$ and $\beta$ are two constant scalars.
 We select SpMM because it is a widely used sparse application, and the configuration of one SpMM $(M, K, N)$ is flexible.
 An input sparse matrix/graph determines the $M$ and $K$, but users select the $N$ value for their applications.
 So we can change the $N$ value from 8 to 512 to generate seven different application settings for each sparse input.

-{\bf Sparse accelerators.} As discussed before, one accelerator design is usually for a fixed-size application, and to support a different application or application size, we need to run the time-consuming accelerator prototype/manufacture flow.
-Thanks to recent advances~\cite{hu2021graphlily,song2021sextans} in accelerator design, Sextans~\cite{song2021sextans} features the hardware flexibility which supports an arbitrary SpMM with only one hardware prototype generated.
+{\bf Sparse accelerators.} As previously discussed, one accelerator design is usually for a fixed-size application.
+To support a different application or application size, we need to run the time-consuming accelerator prototype/manufacture flow.
+Thanks to recent advances~\cite{hu2021graphlily,song2021sextans} in accelerator design, Sextans~\cite{song2021sextans} and GraphLily~\cite{hu2021graphlily} support an arbitrary SpMM with only one hardware prototype generated.
 We use the Sextans architecture in this work.
 The accelerators are described in HLS C/C++ code.
-To generate the accelerators, we use high level synthesis tool Vitis 2020.2.
+To generate the accelerators, we use the high level synthesis tool Vitis 2020.2.